Level: Beginner

 To create a font, use our Font Editor.
 You can create a new font by heading to File > Create New > Font.

 This will bring up the Font Editor.
-Our Font Editor lets you style fonts to your liking and even lets you import a custom TrueType (TTF) font.
+Our Font Editor lets you style fonts based on both TrueType (TTF) font faces as well as images / sprite sheets.

-If you'd like to learn more about it, read our Font Editor article.
+If you'd like to learn more about creating fonts, read our Font Editor article.

-The easiest way to draw text is to draw it directly via the “when drawing” event.
+Once your game has a font, the easiest way to draw text is to draw it directly via the “when drawing” event.
+All text drawing blocks are found under Drawing > Drawing and Drawing > Styles.

 A HUD (heads up display) is a transparent, graphical dashboard that displays on top of everything else.

 HUDs usually display statistics.
-Think of them as the dashboard on your car, the one that displays how fast your car is going, how much gas you have left, the outside temperature, etc.
+Think of the dashboard on your car, the one that displays how fast your car is going, how much gas you have left, your engine's temperature, etc.

 One aspect of HUDs that’s unique is that they don’t follow the camera.
 They always draw at the same place on screen, regardless of where you are.
 Think of them as being this piece of glass that's on top of the game but not part of the game itself.